IgniteUI/igniteui-docfx/en/components/banner.md

 ```
 ### Basic banner

 In order to display the Banner component, use its [`open()`]({environment:angularApiUrl}/classes/igxbannercomponent.html#open) method and call it on a button click.
 To configure the banner message, simply pass some text inside of the banner content.
-The text will show up in the specified banner area and the banner will use it's default template when displaying it
+The text will show up in the specified banner area and the banner will use its default template when displaying it

 ```html
 <!--banner.component.html-->